Oxidative Stress and Skin Aging Here’s What You Need to Know

 With all this talk about light exposure, you might think you should stay inside in the dark all the time.
 No way!

 Spending time outside lowers stress levels, another direct cause of aging in the skin and every cell in your body.

 We need sunlight on our skin every day.
 Sunshine converts into vitamin D. Optimal vitamin D levels are a key component to lifelong good health.

 So it’s not that sunlight is bad.
 Spend time in nature!
 Just make sure you protect your skin inside and out when you do.

 A holistic strategy to fight oxidative stress and skin aging

-The best strategy for vibrant skin is a whole-body approach.
-So let’s put all the pieces together:
+The best method for vibrant skin is a whole-body approach.
+So, let’s put all the pieces together:

 - Use a maximum-strength topical antioxidant that contains astaxanthin

 - Minimize your exposure to pesticides, pollutants, and high-energy light

 - Consume plenty of delicious, whole foods that are high in antioxidants